cuav/hardware/PixHack_v5/README.md

 The main design of the PixHack V5 hardware is performed by CUAV and produced by CUAV.

-The hardware design file is completely open by CUAV and And abide by the CC-BY-SA 3.0 protocol.
+The hardware design file is completely open by CUAV and And abide by the CC-BY-SA 3.0 license.

 The PixHack V5 design document cites many design files or reference files and related libraries from these organizations or companies.